dg1asap/Pang/readme.md

 - [x] ConfigLoader, GameConfig class and Config.txt file
 - [x] Enemy and Player class
 - [x] GUI, the main panel of the game
-- [x] Composing your own music for the Pang by famous asdewq
+- [x] Composing your own music for the Pang
 - [x] Collision system
 - [x] Injury system
 - [x] Addition of map boundaries